Skip to content

 Minimal metabolic adaptation.
 Research published in the European Journal of Clinical Nutrition shows very low calorie diets (under 1,200) can reduce resting metabolic rate by 20-25%.
 Moderate deficits like those created by an 1800-calorie plan produce significantly less metabolic slowdown.
 The gap between intake and expenditure isn't large enough to trigger the body's emergency conservation mode.

-Easy to hit protein targets.
-At 1800 calories, getting 135-150g of protein is genuinely straightforward.
-You don't need protein powder at every meal or constant mental math.
+Protein targets are achievable.
+At 1800 calories, getting 70-120g of protein is realistic with plant-based whole foods.
+Days built around tempeh, tofu, and legumes easily clear 100g, while more relaxed days land around 72-80g.
 A study on protein and satiety found that increasing protein from 15% to 30% of calories reduced daily intake by 441 calories in participants eating freely.
-At 1800 calories, 30% protein gives you 135g per day.
-That's a realistic daily target, not a stretch goal.
+At 1800 calories, 25% protein gives you 113g per day — achievable with a protein source at every meal.

 Full micronutrient coverage.
 Unlike 1200-calorie diets that often require supplementation, 1800 calories provides enough room for fruits, vegetables, whole grains, healthy fats, and protein sources to cover your vitamin and mineral needs through food alone.
 The NHLBI publishes 1800-calorie plans that meet all recommended daily values without supplementation.